Training tools for developing great people skills.

 Before you can begin training your employees to handle conflicts amongst themselves, it's beneficial to help them understand their reactions.
 Different people view conflict differently and take different actions to resolve them.
 Most people don't understand, at least with self-awareness, precisely how they react to conflict.
 In general, there are five kinds of conflict resolution styles:

 With these conflict-resolution strategies in play, different people will attempt to address a conflict differently.
 Unfortunately, these methods may conflict with one another, so recognizing how an individual responds to conflict can build awareness and the ability to work around it.

-The Conflict Strategies Assessment is our solution.
 This assessment is a self-guided test that places the employee in various hypothetical scenarios and asks them to answer questions about how they react.
 Each scenario's answer places them on a spectrum across these five strategies and grades them based on where they fall after the assessment is complete.
 Then, further training can build awareness and emphasize leveraging that conflict resolution strategy to address interpersonal and inter-team conflicts.

 Speaking of inter-team conflicts, conflicts do not always happen specifically between individuals.
 Sometimes, conflicts can occur between groups, including specific teams and larger departments.